northwestcoder/firebase2appsheet/README.md

 ### Background

-We use Kaniko build images, check it out here: https://github.com/GoogleContainerTools/kaniko#kaniko---build-images-in-kubernetes
+- We use Kaniko build images, check it out here: https://github.com/GoogleContainerTools/kaniko#kaniko---build-images-in-kubernetes

-In firebase, we created a simple data model of people, places, things, and events.
+- In firebase, we created a simple data model of people, places, things, and events.
 There is also a special settings table.

+- when you fire up this client, it will try to create at least one record for each of these firestore collections:

+	- persons
+	- places
+	- things
+	- events
+	- contents
+	- settings